 The Los Angeles infection lawyers at the Law Offices of Ben Yeroushalmi are dedicated to fighting elder abuse and neglect in nursing homes and assisted living facilities.
-Our attorneys have years of experience preparing cases where patients and residents have suffered preventable infections, such as MRSA and scabies.
+Our attorneys have more than 16 years of experience preparing cases where patients and residents have suffered preventable infections, such as MRSA and scabies.
 We believe that the elderly should not have to suffer through painful and damaging infections because of a facility’s neglect and are ready to fight for those who are victims of such abuses.

 Scabies outbreaks frequently occur in nursing homes and assisted living facilities, mainly due to the crowded conditions and proximity of staff and residents, which allows for transfer of the parasites from person to person.
 Scabies is usually transmitted by direct skin-to-skin contact, through scabies mites that borrow into the skin and lay their eggs.
 But scabies can also be spread through the nursing home or assisted living environment on clothes, equipment, or medical devices if a patient or resident has the atypical form known as Norwegian or “crusted” scabies.

 Crusted scabies occurs more frequently among the elderly because of their compromised immune systems.
 In this form, a large crust of skin, filled with scabies eggs and mites, builds up.
 While this condition is not generally as symptomatic as the regular form, it much more contagious as flakes that break off from the skin can survive on objects and clothes for up to 3 days.
 Unrecognized crusted scabies can act as an infection reservoir in a nursing home, causing mass outbreaks among the patients or residents.